AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/README.md

 4. Apply the configuration to enable automatic device registration in Azure AD.

 ### 1.5 – Configure Group Policy for Automatic Hybrid Join

-1. Open Group Policy Management Console (gpmc.msc).
+1. Open the **Group Policy Management Console** (`gpmc.msc`).

-2. Create a new GPO linked to the Devices Organizational Unit (OU).
+2. Create a new **GPO** and link it to the **Devices Organizational Unit (OU)**.

-3. Redirect devices to a new OU if necessary.
+3. Move the targeted computers to this OU if needed.

-4. Configure the following settings:

-5. Network Access:
+4. GPO Configuration

+- Navigate to:
+  `Computer Configuration` → `Administrative Templates` → `Windows Components` → `Device Registration`

+- Enable:
+  - **Register domain-joined computers as devices** → `Enabled`

-- Set to Enabled for allowing domain-joined devices to register with Azure AD.
+> 🛡️ This setting ensures domain-joined devices register automatically with Azure AD during the next policy refresh.

-6. Device Registration:
-- Enable automatic registration of domain-joined devices with Azure AD.

-7. Apply the GPO and force an update on client devices:
+5. .
+Apply the GPO and force an update on client devices:
 ```bash
 gpupdate /force
 ```
-8. Validate the device registration with the following command:
+6. Validate the device registration with the following command:
 ```bash
 dsregcmd /status
 ```

 ## ✅ Step 2 – Device Management Using Microsoft Intune